 Ouesso is strategically located and would make eye care accessible for the entire country of Congo.
 We are passionate to make this a reality.

 We are currently fundraising for the Ouesso Eye Hospital and looking forward to the opening in mid-2020.

 Donate below to make this eye hospital a reality for our patients.

 The Impfondo Eye Centre

 The eye centre focuses on the diagnosis, prevention and treatment of blindness and visual impairment.
 It is the first and only eye surgical centre in the North of the Republic of the Congo.
 We have been providing our full services since 14 January 2013, performing over 1,500 consultations annually.
-The clinic also creates greater access to treatment by delivering a free screening service for villages in the Likouala region.
+The centre also creates greater access to treatment by delivering a free screening service for villages in the Likouala region.

 Since our decision to build and move to a larger hospital in Ouesso, we have gifted the Impfondo eye centre to the Pioneer Christian Hospital.
-The 4 nurses we have trained are running the eye centre in administrative and clinical clinical tasks including eye tests, treatment, glasses, health education, emergencies and minor surgeries.
+The 4 nurses we have trained are running the eye centre in administrative and clinical tasks including eye tests, treatment, glasses, health education, emergencies and minor surgeries.
 We will provide ongoing remote support as well as regular visits with surgical campaigns to ensure that they continue to treat patients effectively.

 Donate below to provide the care for our patients.